-Telecommunications are a highly strategic topic for Rail Infrastructure Managers (IMs) as they enable safe and secure communication of railway operations.
+Telecommunications is a highly strategic topic for Rail Infrastructure Managers (IMs) as it enables safe and secure communications for railway operations.
 This applies to the current railway mobile telecom technology, 4G/5G public services, GSM-R and its 5G successor technology.
 GSM-R will be phased out by 2030, and a successor is essential for the railway industry and IMs.
-The ‘Future Railway Mobile Communication System’ (FRMCS) is currently being defined and its roll-out is expected to start from 2025 onwards.
-Like ERTMS, the Regulation (EU) 2016/919 on the Technical Specification for Interoperability relating to the Control-Command and Signalling (CCS TSI) also applies to telecommunications.
+The ‘Future Railway Mobile Communication System’ (FRMCS) is currently being standardised and its roll-out is expected to start from 2025/2026 onwards.
+Like ERTMS, the Regulation (EU) 2016/919 on the Technical Specification of Interoperability relating to the Control-Command and Signalling (CCS TSI) also applies to telecommunications.

 EIM in action